mMerlin/mug-mockup/README.md

 value like 200%.

 Note:
-The source mockup image is included in the repo as images/page-mock.png, although the final version of the code will only reference it in commented out code.
+The source mockup image is included in the repo as images/page-mock.png. mockup.html can be used to view it directly, and it was attached as an overlay to the project while under development, see alignment mismatches.

 For completeness, the contents of this repo are licensed under the permissive MIT License.
 It should be noted that since this contains content used for a